New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 Yes, they have it in Ontario.

 Cool.
-So do I just go in?
+So, do I go in?

 Oh, add to the cart.